 - You should make an appointment to see a GP if:

 - You've been using an over-the-counter cream for several weeks and seen no improvement

 - Your infection is causing you pain or preventing you carrying out your normal daily activities

-- Your foot develops a rash that’s very red, hot to the touch, tender or discharging fluid - this can be a sign of an secondary skin infection which needs other treatment
+- Your foot develops a rash that's very red, hot to the touch, tender or leaking fluid - This can be a sign of a secondary skin infection which needs other treatment

 - You have a weakened immune system (for instance, are undergoing chemotherapy or are taking immune-suppressing drugs)

 - In rare cases, the GP may refer you to a skin specialist (called a dermatologist).

 Lead GP at Livi